 Regression testing is one of the most common types of testing in software development.
-It’s called regression testing because it requires going back or "regressing” to existing code and making sure it isn’t negatively affected whenever new functionality, features or updates are added.
+It is called regression testing because it requires going back, or "regressing,” to existing code and making sure it isn’t negatively affected whenever new functionality, features, or updates are added.
 Said another way, regression testing ensures that everything still functions as expected after a change is introduced to an application.
 Regression testing is especially important in ERP applications due to the frequency of regular updates.

 In this blog post, we’re covering the most frequently asked questions about regression testing, including why it should be automated and exactly how Opkey handles regression testing automation.

-Regression testing is the process of evaluating already-released software to ensure that no functionality has been broken as a result of any change or modification.
+Regression testing is an essential type of Software testing.
+It is the process of evaluating already-released software to ensure that no functionality has been broken as a result of any change or modification.
 Overall stability and functionality of current features are ensured by corrective regression testing.

-2. What are the different types of regression testing?
+There are seven different types of regression testing:

-- Corrective is the simplest type of regression testing.
+- Corrective testing: It is the simplest type of regression testing.
 It is used to test existing functionality when no changes have been made to the original source code.

-- Re-test all regression testing reruns all test cases whenever changes are made to an application’s existing code, such as a major software update or a re-platform.
+- Re-test all: This type of Software testing technique reruns all test cases whenever changes are made to an application’s existing code, such as a major software update or a re-platform.

-- Selective regression testing “selects” just certain parts of an application to test the impact of new code on existing code.
+- Selective regression testing: This type of regression testing “selects” just certain parts of an application to test the impact of new code on existing code.

-- Progressive regression testing is performed when there are new features added to ensure existing code is not affected.
+- Progressive regression testing: This regression testing is performed when new features are added to ensure existing code is not affected.

-- Complete regression testing is comprehensive testing that is typically performed during the final deployment phase of a project just prior to release.
+- Complete regression testing: This is comprehensive testing that is typically performed during the final deployment phase of a project just prior to release.

-- Partial regression testing takes place when changes are made to the source code to verify that the application is still performing as expected.
+- Partial regression testing: It takes place when changes are made to the source code to verify that the application is still performing as expected.

-- Unit regression testing isolates specific pieces of code to test so that any dependencies on that code are not affected.
+- Unit regression testing: This type of testing isolates specific pieces of code to test so that any dependencies on that code are not affected.

 User Acceptance Testing (UAT) is the final stage of the software testing process.
 However, regression testing is not actually part of UAT testing.
 It should be performed before user acceptance testing to reduce the risk of poor user acceptance.

-- When adding a new feature or functionality: Introducing new feature or functionality can negatively affect the current application and pre-existing integrations and customizations.
+- When adding a new feature or functionality: Introducing new features or functionality can negatively affect the current application and pre-existing integrations and customizations.

 - When changes are made to the existing application: Even small tweaks or modifications can wreak havoc on overall functionality.
-Changes such as adding a new field or minor workflow adjustments can trigger the need for regression validation.
+Changes such as adding a new field or minor workflow adjustments can trigger the need to run regression tests.

 - When integrating with other applications: New integrations with third-party applications require code changes that can break or disrupt previous functionality.

-- When there is a software update: Regular software updates such as those put out by ERP vendors require continuous regression validation to make sure previous updates and functionality aren’t affected by newer updates.
+- When there is a software update: Continuous regression testing is required for regular software updates, such as those released by ERP suppliers, to ensure that previous functionality is not impacted by newer update..

-- When there are performance issues: Even if no system modifications have been made, regression validation is still a good idea.
-Whenever you’re experiencing performance issues, it can usually pinpoint the problem areas that are causing your performance issues.
+- When there are performance issues: Even if no system modifications have been made, executing regression tests is still a good idea.
+Whenever you’re experiencing performance issues, it can usually pinpoint the problem areas that are causing performance issues.

-Effective regression testing strategies involve proper planning and the right automation tool.
+Effective regression testing strategies involve proper planning and selecting the right regression testing tools.
 Creating the perfect regression test suite involves the following steps:

-- Collecting all expected test cases and monitoring changes carefully
+- Collecting all expected regression tests and monitoring changes carefully

-- Prioritizing test cases and calculating the time needed to run them
+- Prioritizing regression tests and calculating the time needed to run them

 - Analyzing the changes and their impacts on various components